 We couldn’t have achieved this wonderful milestone without the strong support of all of you.
 We hope you can celebrate in this achievement just as we are here!

 What do you think is a benefit of having a membership of 50,000 park and recreation professionals?
 Leave a comment below or tweet us @NRPA_News #NRPA50.

-Lauren Hoffmann, is the Director of Marketing and Communications for NRPA.
+Lauren Hoffmann is NRPA's Director of Marketing and Communications.